-Other WRC-15 Agenda items that may potentially have an impact on WMO interests are listed below.
-WMO will monitor the development under these Agenda items and react accordingly in order to protect meteorological interests.
+Other WRC-15 agenda items that may potentially have an impact on WMO interests are listed below.
+WMO monitors the development under these agenda items and reacts accordingly in order to protect meteorological interests.

 Agenda item 1.3

 review and revise Resolution 646 (Rev.WRC-12) for broadband public protection and disaster relief (PPDR)